awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. Click **Parameter Groups** in the navigation pane on the left side of the window\.
+1. In the navigation pane, choose **Parameter groups**\.

    The DB parameter groups appear in a list\.

-1. Select a DB parameter group from the list\.
-Click the Details page icon to see the list of parameters for the selected DB parameter group\.
+1. Click the name of the parameter group to see the its list of parameters\.

 ### CLI<a name="USER_WorkingWithParamGroups.Viewing.CLI"></a>

 To view the parameter values for a DB parameter group, use the AWS CLI [http://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-parameters.html](http://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-parameters.html) command with the following required parameter\.
 + `--db-parameter-group-name`

 **Example**